WXWizard1013/ThermalPeak/README.md

 ---
-⚠️ **RISK WARNING:** This software executes automated statistical arbitrage on live prediction markets.
-It does **not** constitute financial advice.
-The weather models and execution logic provided by ThermalPeak are for informational and research purposes only.
-Automated trading carries substantial risk. **DYOR** and thoroughly audit your parameters before deploying live capital.
+*⚠️ **Disclaimer:** Not financial advice (NFA).
+ThermalPeak is a live arbitrage engine.
+Prediction markets are highly volatile, and algorithmic trading carries severe financial risk.
+Do your own research (DYOR) and deploy at your own risk.*